icecube/icetray-public/cmake/resources/docs/pybindings.rst

 .. cfunction:: WRAP_PROP(R, Class, Fn)

-	Add Class.Fn as a property with getter/setter functions GetFn()/SetFn().
+	Add Class.fn as a property with getter/setter functions GetFn()/SetFn().
 Suitable for use with BOOST_PP_SEQ_FOR_EACH.

 	:param Class: Parent C++ class
 	:param Fn: The name of the Python property and base name of the Get/Set functions

+.. cfunction:: WRAP_PROP_RO(R, Class, Fn)

+	Add Class.fn as a property with getter function GetFn().
+Suitable for use with BOOST_PP_SEQ_FOR_EACH.

+	:param Class: Parent C++ class
+	:param Fn: The name of the Python property and base name of the Get function

 ::

 	#define DATA_TO_WRAP (Time)(X)(Y)(Z)
 	BOOST_PP_SEQ_FOR_EACH(WRAP_PROP, I3Particle, DATA_TO_WRAP)

-Now in Python, I3Particle.X with call and return I3Particle::GetX() and I3Particle.X = 0 will call I3Particle::SetX(0).
+Now in Python, I3Particle.x (yes, lowercase) will call and return I3Particle::GetX() and I3Particle.x = 0 will call I3Particle::SetX(0).

 For finer-grained control of the Python property name, use the trinary form:

 ::

-	PROPERTY(I3Particle, time, Time)
+	PROPERTY(I3Particle, partyTime, Time)

 Exposing public member data with access restrictions